Chris Dominguez: Boston Red Sox

 On December 15, 2015, Dominguez signed a minor league contract with the Boston Red Sox that included an invitation to spring training.
-He spent the entire 2016 season with the Triple-A Pawtucket Red Sox, playing in 77 games and hitting .241/.275/.439 with 13 home runs, 39 RBI, and 7 stolen bases.
-He elected free agency following the season on November 7, 2016.
+He spent the entire 2016 season with the Triple-A Pawtucket Red Sox, playing in 77 games and hitting .241/.275/.439 with 13 home runs, 39 RBI, and seven stolen bases.
+Dominguez elected free agency following the season on November 7, 2016.

 Chicago Cubs

 Dominguez signed a minor league contract with the Chicago Cubs organization on January 16, 2017, which included an invite to spring training.
 He spent the year with the Triple-A Iowa Cubs, playing in 102 games and hitting .284/.323/.443 with 11 home runs, 45 RBI, and 12 stolen bases.
 Dominguez elected free agency following the season on November 6.

 Washington Nationals

 On December 19, 2017, Dominguez signed a minor league contract with the Washington Nationals.
 He played in 84 games for the Triple–A Syracuse Chiefs, batting .243/.293/.406 with nine home runs, 45 RBI, and seven stolen bases.
 Dominguez elected free agency following the season on November 2, 2018.

 Dominguez later re-signed with Washington on a minor league deal on March 14, 2019.
 Dominguez was released by the Nationals organization on May 25.